warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

-Try SpaceWard on Buenavista testnet 👉 https://spaceward.buenavista.wardenprotocol.org

-SpaceWard is the front-end for the Warden Protocol, enabling account aggregation and modular security omnichain operations.

-For users Use the most secure multi-chain multi-sig wallet.
-Create Spaces, protect your wallets and program transactions with intents and interact with the web3 space.

-For builders Build OApps on Warden or any compatible blockchain, protected by modular security.

-To engage with SpaceWard, a Warden wallet is required (Keplr, xDefi, Leap), which must be connected.
-This connection enables the addition of the Warden Protocol chain, facilitating interaction with both SpaceWard and the protocol.

----

 ## Staking

 Staking is the process of participating in the proof-of-stake (POS) consensus mechanism.
 Warden participants, [validators](#validator) and [delegators](#delegator), stake their [WARD tokens](#ward-token) tokens for a chance to validate transactions and earn staking rewards.